 What are the Advantages of TIFF?

-The advantages of TIFF (Tagged Image File Format) files are based around the fact that they use lossless compression to store image data.
+Looking at TIF vs JPEG, the advantages of TIFF (Tagged Image File Format, but also known as TIF) files are based around the fact that they use lossless compression to store image data.

 This means that once you save your TIFF file, no data is lost, regardless of how many times you save, or the kind of editing that you do.